She/Her/HersLicensed Independent Clinical Social Worker, LICSW Licensed Alcohol and Drug Counselor, LADC Registered Yoga Teacher, RYT

-Erin stays up-to-date on the top evidence-based therapies available to her clients, using skills such as Cognitive Behavioral Therapy and mindfulness practices.
+Erin stays up-to-date on the top evidence-based therapies available to her clients, using skills such as Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Community Reinforcement and Family Training (CRAFT), and mindfulness practices.
 She often incorporates body-based approaches as well, such as breathing exercises and meditations, to help clients soothe busy minds by tapping into the wisdom of the body.

-Prior to private practice, Erin worked with adolescents and young adults navigating addiction challenges at Massachusetts General Hospital inpatient.
+Prior to private practice, Erin worked with adolescents and young adults navigating addiction challenges at Massachusetts General Hospital outpatient program.
 She received her Master’s in Social Work from Boston University and her Bachelor of Arts from Boston College, and is excited to welcome adults of all ages to her practice.

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse

 Substance use - Reducing and preventing the negative impact of drug and alcohol use and addictions on physical, emotional, and relational health; working with those who may be affected by a loved one's alcohol or substance use